FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/servicesubcategory.md

 - `Integration` could be rescoped and renamed `Data Management` to be more inclusive of Service Subcategories such as Data Processing and API Management.
 - `Multicloud` could be rescoped and renamed `Hybrid and Multicloud` to be more inclusive of on-premises Services.

-After much discussion, particularly on the 8/6 TF1 call, it became clear that the "burden of proof" for changing existing Categories is higher, given that some of the group feels this to constitute a "breaking change".
+After much discussion, particularly on the Aug 6 TF1 call, it became clear that the "burden of proof" for changing existing Categories is higher, given that some of the group feels this to constitute a "breaking change".
 Some of the group felt that the Service hierarchy should be considered more of a "living document" that is revisited from one FOCUS release to another, in order to stay more tightly aligned with the slowly-changing nature of Service categorizations; others felt that would be prohibitively disruptive for FOCUS consumers who have constructed various downstream artifacts and depend on a certain Category and Subcategory composition.

 _Outcome_: leave the Category composition in place for FOCUS 1.1 and narrow scope of this release to only add Subcategories underneath them, leaving the door open to alter the Category composition in a future release (either major or not, pending a larger decision around what constitutes a "breaking change").